 A potential future treatment being studied is islet cell transplantation.
 However, this approach suffers from a critical flaw: A patient’s immune system will reject the islet cells unless the treatment is co-administered with immunosuppressant drugs, which carry their own risks.

 We are working with our partner Eli Lilly to develop Shielded Living Therapeutics™ products for the treatment of type 1 diabetes.
-The therapeutic goal of these products will be to restore normal cell function by both sensing blood glucose levels and releasing insulin over the long term, freeing patients from constant disease management.
+The therapeutic goal of these products will be to restore insulin production by both sensing blood glucose levels and releasing insulin over the long term, freeing patients from constant disease management.